paulgovan/RiskNetwork/README.md

 Or you can access the app through your browser at [paulgovan.shinyapps.io/RiskNetwork](https://paulgovan.shinyapps.io/risknetwork).
 For more information about the app, visit the [RiskNetwork](http://paulgovan.wix.com/RiskNetwork) site.

 # Source Code
-RiskNetwork is an [open source](http://opensource.org) project, and the source code and project data is available at [https://github.com/paulgovan/RiskNetwork](https://github.com/paulgovan/RiskNetwork)
+RiskNetwork is an [open source](http://opensource.org) project, and the source code is available at [https://github.com/paulgovan/RiskNetwork](https://github.com/paulgovan/RiskNetwork)

 # Issues
 For issues or requests, please use the GitHub issue tracker at [https://github.com/paulgovan/RiskNetwork/issues](https://github.com/paulgovan/RiskNetwork/issues)